-Are mobility and a reciprocal license the same?
+Are mobility and reciprocal licensure the same?

-Mobility and a reciprocal license are not the same.
+Mobility and reciprocal licensure are not the same.
 Reciprocal licensure requires a practitioner to apply for a license and pay a fee in a state other than their home state.
 Mobility does not require a practitioner to provide notice or pay a licensing fee.
 It is equivalent to having a driver's license and driving from state to state without the need to stop at the border.
 Under both frameworks, the practitioner consents to the jurisdiction of the state board of accountancy.